 If you click on the YES button, it will give an error stating you can’t remove the device from the Azure AD dynamic device group.
 “Failed to remove member LENexus 5 from group _Android Devices”.
 However, this can be achieved by adding some conditions to the advance membership rule query in AAD dynamic groups.

 AAD Dynamic membership advanced rules are based on binary expressions.
 One Azure AD dynamic query can have more than one binary expression.
-Each binary expressions are separated by a conditional operator either ‘and” or “or“.
-You can play around with this conditional operator to remove the devices from AAD dynamic device or user groups.
+Each binary expression is separated by a conditional operator, either ‘and” or “or“.
+You can play around with this conditional operator to remove the devices from the AAD dynamic device or user groups.

 (device.deviceOSType -contains "Android") -and (device.displayName -notcontains "LGENexus 5")

-I don’t know what would be the end result and whether this will work effectively when we deploy a configuration policy via Intune to this AAD device group.
-I assume that this will work because I can see a difference in device icon for the device called “LGENexus 5”.
-And that is the device which I tried to exclude using the above query.
+I don’t know the result and whether this will work effectively when we deploy a configuration policy via Intune to this AAD device group.
+I assume that this will work because I can see a difference in the device icon for the device called “LGENexus 5”.
+And that is the device that I tried to exclude using the above query.